 The IO seminar meets weekly and hosts leading senior and junior faculty from around the world.
 There is also an IO Prospectus Workshop primarily for Yale graduate students presenting thesis work at various stages of development.

 The International Trade group at Yale extends across the department and the School of Management and includes faculty who work on theoretical, empirical, and quantitative trade models, trade policy, political economy, and international finance.
 The field also benefits from the university’s globalization initiative.

 Overview of Courses

-To complete the International Trade sequence, students must take at least two of the following three courses: 720, 721 and 794.
+To complete the International Trade sequence, students must take at least two of the following three courses: 720, 721, and 794.
 On the theoretical side, these courses cover the theory of international trade, policy, and institutions.
-Specifically the sequence covers: discussion of classical, neo-classical, and imperfect-competition-scale-economies-based static models of trade; dynamic extensions of some of the issues, such as gains from trade, tariffs and quotas, customs unions and free trade areas, and the political economy of trade policy making.
+Specifically, the sequence covers a discussion of classical, neo-classical, and imperfect-competition-scale-economies-based static models of trade; dynamic extensions of some of the issues, such as gains from trade, tariffs and quotas, customs unions and free trade areas, and the political economy of trade policymaking.
 On the empirical side, the sequence covers a variety of topics in international trade with particular emphasis on current research areas.
 Topics include tests of international trade theories; studies of the relationship between international trade, labor markets, and income distribution; recent trade liberalization episodes in developing countries; empirical assessment of various trade policies, such as VERs and Anti-Dumping; productivity (and its relation to international trade liberalization); and exchange rates, market integration, and international trade.”

 With Joe Altonji, Costas Meghir, and several very strong junior faculty, Yale has one of the top labor economics groups in the country.
 The faculty and graduates are active in research on traditional topics such as determinants of wages and human capital accumulation as well as newer areas such as the impact of health care reform, financial literacy, and behavioral economics.